JacobAvrett/First-Javascript-Projects/README.md

-These are just some of my first, very bsaic projects using javascript basics.
+These are just some of my first, very basic projects using javascript.